biojava/logo/README.md

 * Submit your logo as a pull request for this project.
 Please follow the **[instructions for submitting](submissions/README.md)**.

 * Logos shall not look similar in any way to the trademarked Java programming language logo.
 This means no coffee cups in any way.
+Here are [some examples](https://github.com/biojava/biojava.github.io/blob/master/_wikis/BioJava:Logo.md) from a previous Logo competition.
+Please note, most of these submissions would not be acceptable based on this rule.

 * A submission shall not be in violation with any copyrighted or trademarked work.